top of page

 Matthew is the first book in the New Testament.

-It is also one of the four Gospels.
+It is also one of the four gospels, believed to be written by Matthew.

 a.
 Psalm 118.